operator-framework/operator-lifecycle-manager/doc/design/philosophy.md

  **OLM Operator**

  * Watches for ClusterServiceVersions in a namespace and checks that requirements are met.
-If so, runs the service install strategy for the ClusterServiceVersion (e.g: installs deployment)
+If so, runs the service install strategy for the ClusterServiceVersion and installs the resource into the cluster.
+For example for a `deployment` strategy installation is achieved by creating a Kubernetes Deployment, which gets resolved by the Deployment controller.

  **Service Catalog Operator**